Top 10 Strongest Land Animals

 I've just seen a video of different animal fights and their violence is unbelievable.
 Animals fight for their lives and only then would you see their real power.
 Tigers are rarely attacked hence you rarely see them fight with all of their strength.
 When little animals get hurt they become two times faster and more fierce, something you can rarely see in lions and tigers also because of their courage.
 Same thing applies to other large animals.
 But, taken all into account, speed, stamina, prowess, ability in general, tiger takes the top.
 It beat lions almost always and lions beat crocodiles and rhinos...
 Other comparison is only imaginary because lions do not meet bears and so on.

-Elephant Elephants are the largest existing land animals.
-Three living species are currently recognised: the African bush elephant, the African forest elephant, and the Asian elephant.
-They are the only surviving members of the family Elephantidae and the order Proboscidea, extinct relatives include mammoths... read more
+Elephants are the largest land animals alive today.
+There are three recognized species: the African bush elephant (Loxodonta africana), the African forest elephant (Loxodonta cyclotis), and the Asian elephant (Elephas maximus).
+These are the only surviving members of the family Elephantidae.
+Extinct... read more

 Nothing can really kill them well, except for humans and lions that are really hungry, hungry lions has a small chance of killing a elephant but I think humans are more of a big problem (as you know, we can send species to extinction).
 Lions don't mainly pray for elephants as they are big and can trample over you, to make it scarier, they are even more intelligent, just don't get fooled by the cuteness of the elephant or underestimate its power for being a herbivore, it's known to destroy cars and start a rampage killing humans in a village.

-Lion The lion (Panthera leo) is a large cat of the genus Panthera native to Africa and India.
-It has a muscular, broad-chested body, short, rounded head, round ears, and a hairy tuft at the end of its tail.
-It is sexually dimorphic; adult male lions are larger than females and have a prominent mane.
-It is... read more
+The lion (Panthera leo) is a large cat in the genus Panthera, native to sub-Saharan Africa and a single isolated population in western India.
+It has a muscular, broad-chested body, a short rounded head, round ears, and a hairy tuft at the end of its tail.
+Adult males are larger than females and have... read more

 These creatures are made for battle.
 They have a brute paw swipe.
 A simple tiger's paw swipe rips a person's neck off.
 The lion has a much more powerful swipe so it could do tons more damage.
 Furthermore, they always take on everything.
 Tigers prefer not to attack.
 Lions also, are smarter being more social and have much more muscle.
 Their mane furthermore, protects, them from any serious bites.
 Rather, they train to fight.
 Lions are also, faster and taller.
 They are also, about the same length as a tiger.
 If you see more documentaries you can see lions often kill and scare away do nile crocs in the water.
 Furthermore, lions kill elephants and giraffes.
 Male lions do 99% of the work on these lethal attacks.
 The lion truly is the king of the beasts.

-Rhino A rhinoceros, commonly abbreviated to rhino, is a member of any of the five extant species (or numerous extinct species) of odd-toed ungulates in the family Rhinocerotidae.
-(It can also refer to a member of any of the extinct species of the superfamily Rhinocerotoidea.)
-Two of the extant species are... read more
+A rhinoceros, commonly abbreviated to rhino, is a member of any of the five extant species (or numerous extinct species) of odd-toed ungulates in the family Rhinocerotidae.
+The term can also refer to extinct species in the superfamily Rhinocerotoidea.
+Two of the extant species are native to Africa, while... read more

 Black Rhino was very important because they show a great source of income from ecotourism.
 There were only 5,000 left in whole world.
 We need to stop the people from their greedy thoughts, that is one of the way to protect the rhino and other species that is living in the wild.